 If you’re feeling stuck on good business ideas or want to come up with more, there are a few ways to brainstorm even further.
 Write down all your ideas.
 Keep a brainstorming board, be it tactile or digital, and plaster your ideas there whenever they come to mind.
 Then revisit it with fresh eyes.

 There’s power in numbers, too.
 Recruit help from colleagues or friends and family to brainstorm new ideas.
 Survey your existing customer base or audiences and get their ideas.
-Look at what people are saying on social media or searching online.
+Look at what people are saying on social media or searching for online.
 Start with lots of ideas and then refine your list to the top ideas to explore further.

 Protecting good small business ideas

-Entrepreneurs have a few options when it comes to legal protection of their small business ideas, both now and in the future.
+Most business owners have a few options when it comes to legal protection of their small business ideas, both now and in the future.
 The right one depends largely on the types of businesses you’re talking about.

-- Copyright: Copyrighting protects your intellectual property, meaning that others can’t use it without your permission.
+- Copyright: Copyrighting protects your intellectual property, meaning others can’t use it without your permission.
 This applies to text, art, photography, music, graphic design, and similar mediums.

 - Trademark: Trademarking is another intellectual property protection.
 Essentially, you “own” a word, phrase, logo, symbol, or design—preventing others from using it.